 Our team has access to New Zealand's most unique accommodation, superb activities, and flight specials.
 Contact us for a personalised New Zealand experience.

-START PLANNINGThe Lodge at Kauri Cliffs has 180 degree views of the Pacific Ocean, Cape Brett, and the Cavalli Islands.
-It’s where guests enjoy rooms for reading and playing cards, checking emails, holding meetings, or enjoying cocktails before an á la carte gourmet meal that in fine weather is commonly taken on the verandah.
+The Lodge at Kauri Cliffs has 180 degree views of the Pacific Ocean, Cape Brett, and the Cavalli Islands.
+Enjoy cocktails before an á la carte gourmet meal that in fine weather is commonly taken on the verandah.
 The restaurant serves only the finest New Zealand lamb, beef, and seafood.
-Gentlemen will require a jacket for cocktails and dinner.
 Kauri Cliffs has 11 charming cottages, each with two suites providing a total of 22 units.
 Each has it own private porch, an open fireplace, and walk-in wardrobe.
 The cottages are nestled in native bush and overlook the golf course and the Pacific Ocean.

 As the name belies, ‘The City of Sails’ – as Auckland is fondly known – is a stunning sea side city.
 The city centre surrounds a large harbour that bustles with life, both on water and on land.
 In the Auckland region, the North Island is geographically narrow and the city straddles a slim piece of land with coastline facing both the Pacific Ocean, and, on the wild West Coast, the Tasman Sea.
 Boutique shopping, pulsing, Pacific-inspired markets and a passionate cafe culture make this city a charming place to visit.